-There is a new revision of this tutorial available for Mandriva Linux 2010.
+There is a new version of this tutorial available for Mandriva Linux 2010.

 This tutorial exists for these OS versions